 Most men do not like talking about their emotions.
 So, if one of your mates has depression, they won’t necessarily show it — and they may try to hide it.

 But there are signs you should look out for if you suspect a man you know may be depressed.

-One in 8 men experience depression at some stage of their life.
+1 in 8 men experiences depression at some stage of their life.
 Men are more likely to recognise and describe the physical symptoms of depression (such as feeling tired or losing weight) than women.
 Men may acknowledge feeling irritable or angry, rather than saying they feel low.

 Many men hate talking about their feelings because it makes them feel exposed.
-But if a mate is under stress or feeling depressed, it will help if he talks about it.
-There are ways you can get him to open up.
+But if a mate is under stress or feeling depressed, it will help if they talk to someone about it.
+As a friend, there are ways you can get them to open up.

-So if a friend doesn't seem to have been himself lately, consider the following points.
+So, if a mate doesn't seem to have been themselves lately, think about the following: